For organisations

 Am I directing AI, or is it directing me?

 Directing AI with intention.
-Knowing when to trust its output, when to override it, and how to amplify human judgment through it rather than replace it.
+Knowing when to trust its output, when to override it, and how to amplify human judgement through it rather than replace it.
 This is fundamentally about cognitive agency: maintaining your own reasoning in a world where it is increasingly easy to outsource it.

 Can I read what no algorithm can?

 Reading the environment accurately.
-Sensing risk before it crystallises, understanding what is not being said, and exercising the judgment that no algorithm can replicate.
+Sensing risk before it crystallises, understanding what is not being said, and exercising the judgement that no algorithm can replicate.
 AI can process vast amounts of data.
 It cannot read a hesitation in a meeting, interpret a pattern of behaviour, or know whether a technically correct decision is the wrong one for this organisation at this moment.

 Can I see the system, not just the problem?